Southern Utah hosts Toolson and Utah Valley

 Cedar City, Utah; Saturday, 8:30 p.m.
 EST

-BOTTOM LINE: Utah Valley plays Southern Utah after Tanner Toolson scored 24 points in Utah Valley’s 81-56 victory against the Tarleton State Texans.
+BOTTOM LINE: Utah Valley takes on Southern Utah after Tanner Toolson scored 24 points in Utah Valley’s 81-56 victory over the Tarleton State Texans.

-The Thunderbirds are 8-5 on their home court.
-Southern Utah is 2-2 in games decided by 3 points or fewer.
+The Thunderbirds are 8-5 in home games.
+Southern Utah gives up 73.2 points and has been outscored by 1.6 points per game.

 The Wolverines are 9-1 in WAC play.
-Utah Valley ranks third in the WAC with 9.7 offensive rebounds per game led by Jackson Holcombe averaging 1.5.
+Utah Valley leads the WAC with 16.3 assists.
+Trevan Leonhardt leads the Wolverines with 5.3.

 Southern Utah is shooting 43.6% from the field this season, 0.9 percentage points higher than the 42.7% Utah Valley allows to opponents.
-Utah Valley averages 76.5 points per game, 3.3 more than the 73.2 Southern Utah allows to opponents.
+Utah Valley has shot at a 46.8% clip from the field this season, 3.1 percentage points greater than the 43.7% shooting opponents of Southern Utah have averaged.

-The Thunderbirds and Wolverines match up Saturday for the first time in conference play this season.
+The Thunderbirds and Wolverines face off Saturday for the first time in WAC play this season.

 LAST 10 GAMES: Thunderbirds: 3-7, averaging 64.2 points, 31.0 rebounds, 10.1 assists, 4.5 steals and 4.2 blocks per game while shooting 41.1% from the field.
 Their opponents have averaged 72.7 points per game.